scrapy-plugins/scrapy-streaming/docs/source/r.rst

 .. method:: create_spider(name, start_urls, [callback, allowed_domains, custom_settings])

+    :param character    name:              The name of the spider
+    :param character    start_urls:        vector with initial urls
+    :param function     callback:          the function to handle the response callback from start_urls requests, must receive one parameter ``response`` that is a data.frame with the response data
+    :param character    allowed_domains:   vector with allowed domains (optional)
+    :param data.frame   custom_settings:   custom scrapy settings (optional)

 This command is used to create and run a Spider, sending the :message:`spider` message.

 Usages: